Don’t Make These Common Mistakes Retiring Overseas

 Consider the financial needs you will have when you move overseas and try to anticipate what situations may arise.

-Shop around for both banks as much as possible so you can become educated on their practices.
+Shop around for as many banks as possible so you can become educated on their practices.
 Ask about things like fees on services (exchange rates, wire transfers, etc).
 Keep in mind, also, that it may be better to use a credit card than cash.
 This is because they generally offer more enticing exchange rates than the banks do.

 You may not be able to avoid double taxation – even if there is a tax treaty between your host country and the United States; but the Foreign Tax Credit can help you reduce or eliminate it.

-There are at least 65 countries that have tax treaties with the US.
+There are dozens of countries that have tax treaties with the US.
 One would assume you would be protected from double taxation by the presence of a treaty, but it doesn’t always happen that way.
 There are times in which both countries are taxing the same income.
 This could be true for pensions, Social Security benefits, investments, etc. If you pay any taxes to your host country, you will be able to take a credit on your US expat tax return.